Abdullahaml1/fend/projects/weather-journal-app/README.md

 * (zipcode, [ISO two letter countrycode](https://en.wikipedia.org/wiki/ISO_3166-2)).
 Ex: "94040,US"
 * (cityName, [ISO two letter countrycode](https://en.wikipedia.org/wiki/ISO_3166-2)).
 Ex: "Alexandria,EG"

-Also we support a bit of responsive design.
+Also we support a bit of responsive design. with an error message if the input is wrong or the input does not exist.